 2600.101).
-Indirect costs must be listed under the applicant's cost sharing contribution if they are included number can be found at the System for Award Management website at https://sam.gov.
+Indirect costs must be listed under the applicant's cost sharing contribution if they are included submitting an application, maintain SAM registration throughout the application and award process, and include a valid DUNS number in their application.
+Details on SAM registration and requesting a DUNS number can be found at the System for Award Management website at https://sam.gov.
 Please refer to the